 · I use the Mono line for my top water work.
 Not only does it float and not pull the lure down, but it also does not impede the “Walk the Dog” action as much.
 Mono also has some stretch factor, which acts like a shock absorber for the first few critical seconds of an actual hard strike!

-· As you can see, I like changing the front hook to a red one.
+· As you can see, I like changing the front hook to red.
 Red fades with distance underwater very quickly and around 6 feet.
 However, once the fish is within that distance, I feel it gives the lure a gill-like look and appearance by being red.
 And no, I have not taken the time to drop into excel strike ratios between the ones with or without a red hook 😊

 · Learn how to tie a loop knot.
 They allow almost any type of lure to walk, suspend, or have a more natural look and action by being able to swing more freely.
 Brother Blair shows how to tie the same I use below and never had a failure with it (plus).
 You can easily adjust the size of the loop with practice...